 We also may consult with other field professionals who can help us calculate your losses to understand how extensive your injuries and damages are.
 These professionals can inform us of any payments needed for your ongoing medical and rehabilitative care.
 They can also weigh in to explain how your non-monetary damages have affected you and their impact on your future.

 After we look at your economic and non-economic damages, we will combine them to get the settlement figure we need to pursue from the liable party in your case.
+This can allow us to recognize lowball settlement offers.
 The lists of damages are not exhaustive, so there may be more ways a personal injury lawyer in Gainesville, FL, can assist you.
 Learn more during a free case review today.

 The Law Offices of Anidjar & Levine Can Help

 Our team has handled various kinds of injury cases in Florida.
-We have represented many clients, and we know what it takes to manage the issues that arise in personal injury cases.
+Through that, we have represented many clients, and we know what it takes to manage the issues that arise in personal injury cases.
 When you suffer an injury through no fault of your own, you do not have to face your situation alone.
 Our lawyers can help you:

 - Assert your legal rights and protect your interests